Please contact our Provider Service Department to:

 Oregon & Washington

 Please contact our Provider Contracting team if you have general contract questions, would like to request a new contract, check the status of a contract, or renegotiate rates.

-Please contact our Provider Operations team for help with:
+Our Provider Operations team can help you:

 - Check provider participation status

 - Add or delete a provider from your group

 - Update a W9 or 1099

 Through InTouch for Providers, you can access claims, request and check the status of prior authorizations, and view member benefit information any time.
 The site is available through OneHealthPort, a single portal used by multiple insurers.